 About 1/5 of all fatty acids in breast milk are palmitic acid.
 Palmitic acid is also found in palm oil, which is why some companies choose to add it to their baby formula.
 However, fat molecules (triglycerides), within palmitic acid in palm oil and breast milk differ in structure and are not absorbed in the same way by your baby.

 Omega-3 and Omega-6 fatty acids are essential for the healthy growth of cells and tissues in a young baby.
 They are also important for healthy brain development.
-When formulas contain these healthy fats, a slight fishy odour is possible when opening the packaging, this quickly goes away and is not present in the diluted formula.
+When formulas contain these healthy fats, a slight fishy odor is possible when opening the packaging, this quickly goes away and is not present in the diluted formula.

 Once you have chosen a formula, watch how your baby reacts to it for the first time.
 If they seem happily satisfied and are not fussy afterwards, then you’ve made the right choice.
 If your baby has an allergic reaction or other serious symptoms, you should immediately consult a doctor who will determine the cause of these symptoms and advise on correct nutrition going forward.